apalache-mc/apalache/docs/internal/adr/007adr-personas.md

 descriptions.
 No offence meant!
 To invent personas' names, we look at the last names of movie actors.
 We also add academic titles to person names, as Apalache builds upon academic research, so we feel that it is important to distinguish the academic background from industrial background.
+If you feel that one of these descriptions and their name match to well to you, please let us know.
+We can always change the name of a persona.

 # Dr. Alina Apatow, specification engineer